yan7109/PokemonGoMove/README.md

 # Pokemon GO GPS Emulator

 This is an English translation of the original ReadMe posted by huacnlee/PokemonGoMove on GitHub.
-The original ReadMe was written in Chinese...
+The original ReadMe was written in Chinese.

 This project uses Xcode Debug mode [Simulating a Location at Runtime](https://developer.apple.com/library/ios/recipes/xcode_help-debugger/articles/simulating_locations.html) to spoof GPS locations for non-jailbroken iOS devices.
+This allows players of Pokemon GO to send movement commands over a computer as opposed to doing the actual walking.

 ## Main Components
 - a blank iOS project, used in Debug mode for `Simulate Location`